grem848/FullStack_JavaScript_Flow1/README.md

 Runs first, these are the executed calls from javascript.

 ### WebApi's:
-These run and are send away to the browser and to different threads, they complete separately and then when they are finished the go to the task queue.
+These run first in the call stack and are immediately send away to the browser, they complete separately and then when they are finished the go to the task queue.

-### Task Queue:
+### Task/Callback Queue:
 Holds the finished webapi processes then when the call stack is empty, it sends them to the call stack again.

+### Event Loop
+Handles the Task Queue and Call Stack, if the stack is empty it checks if there are tasks in the queue, and puts them in the stack to be completed and become part of the code.

 ### Video where the event loop is explained: